osherjacobs/LabWork_Findings/vector6-lsass-exclusion-window.md

 **At signature 1449230:** The exclusion window works.
 The dump lands in the excluded path, exfil completes, NT hash extracted. `Trojan:Win32/LsassDump.A` never fires during the window.
 Additionally, within the same day of testing at this signature version, the detection name changed from `Trojan:Win32/LsassDump.A` (ThreatID 2147816345) to `Trojan:Win32/LsassDump.B` (ThreatID 2147893513) — same artifact content, same Real-Time Protection source, different threat identifier.
 Microsoft was actively iterating on this detection during the same period this research was conducted and published.

 **At signature 1449240:** The exclusion window is irrelevant.
 The dump produces 0kb output with zero EID 1116/1117 events.
 Disabling real-time protection restores the dump primitive — strongly indicating Defender is blocking the operation prior to file creation.
 Observed behavior is consistent with process-level intervention rather than artifact detection.
-This is not tied to the previously observed CU behavior.

 A path exclusion is a filesystem control.
 It has no jurisdiction over memory access interception.